MillaniK/madlibs/README.md

 # Mad Libs: A Tale of Magic and Romance

-A simple, command-line **Mad Libs game** that generates a unique, humorous story about a magic girl and a prince based on user input.
+A simple, command-line Mad Libs game that generates a unique, humorous story about a magic girl and a prince based on user input.

 ## Description

-This project is a small, beginner-friendly script written in Python that showcases basic programming concepts, specifically **user input** and **string manipulation**.
+This project is a small, beginner-friendly script written in Python that showcases basic programming concepts, specifically user input and string manipulation.
 When run, the program prompts the user to enter a list of different word types (adjectives, nouns, verbs), which are then injected into a pre-written fantasy narrative to create a funny and unexpected story.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites